Revsolar – Commercial Solar Development – San Clemente

 I chose Antioch University for my graduate studies because of the focus on social and environment justice, small class size, and unique curriculum.
 During the 2-year concurrent, full-time program, the Urban Sustainability MA cohorts met twice per semester for intensive residencies.
 During the Los Angeles-based residencies we collaborated with community groups such as the LA Land Trust and Center for Story-Based Strategy to examine their challenges and goals and learn from their experiences.
 In addition to LA residencies and the fieldwork performed in our own communities, coursework included Systems-Thinking, Urban Economies, Urban Infrastructure, Environmental Studies and Group Facilitation.

 During my undergraduate studies I lived on my own in my beloved hometown of Cleveland, Ohio and worked 2 jobs.
 I was a founding member of the CSU English Association: a long-time professor gave us use of a utility closet and we held book sales to fund the publishing of our own young poetry and short stories.
 I loved writing papers and counting how many times the word “underpinnings” was used in my Composition Theory class.
 I did an internship at a inner city elementary school as a Reading Aid, but decided to move to California rather than pursue a teaching credential.

-Between my graduate studies and the sustainability consulting for REV, I was well-prepared to study for the LEED GA exam and was very pleased with my score.
-My next move is to pursue the LEED BD+C (Building Design and Construction) accreditation.
-A goal of mine is to be able to work on LEED teams for new buildings.
-I’m very interested in innovative green building technology as well the implementation of green programs for building-users.
+Between my graduate studies, the sustainability consulting for REV, and experience in the renewable energy industry, I was well-prepared to study for the LEED AP Building Design & Construction exam.
+My next move is to pursue a Professional Project Manager Certification through UCSD Extension.
+I look forward to the opportunity to work on a LEED team for new construction in the San Diego/Orange County area.
+I’m passionate about innovative green building technology as well the implementation of green programs for building-users.